AIM PROJECT (Assessment Intervention Moving on)

 The project currently works with a wide range of local authorities in the United Kingdom sharing and promoting policies, models of working, training and consultation.
 With an ultimate aim of influencing and contributing to the development a common national response to children and young people who sexually harm.

 In addition the project has worked internationally and the AIM2 assessment model has now been translated into Dutch, Spanish, German and is used in Norway.

-AIM celebrated its 15th birthday in 2015; proof that the need for good tools and processes to enable statutory front line staff to address the challenge of HSB still exists.
+AIM wil celebrate its 18th birthday in 2018 ; proof that the need for good quality tools and processes to enable statutory front line staff to address the challenge of HSB still exists.